Stanford University School of Medicine: Academic programs and students

-The School of Medicine has reversed the traditional teaching method of classroom time being reserved for lectures and problem-solving exercises being completed outside of school as homework; with funding from the Robert Wood Johnson Foundation, school leaders are heading up a collaboration on the use of the "flipped classroom" approach to content delivery.
+The School of Medicine has reversed the traditional teaching method, reserving classroom time for problem-solving exercises instead of lectures, which are completed outside of school as homework.
+With funding from the Robert Wood Johnson Foundation, school leaders are collaborating on the use of the "flipped classroom" approach to content delivery.

-The School of Medicine also has a long history of educating physician assistants (PAs).
-Stanford University partnered with Foothill College in 1971 to form the Primary Care Associate Program (PCAP) which has graduated more than 1,500 PAs.
+The School of Medicine also has a history of educating physician assistants (PAs).
+Stanford University partnered with Foothill College in 1971 to form the Primary Care Associate Program (PCAP), which has graduated more than 1,500 PAs.
 The last PCAP class graduated in 2018.
-Today, the Stanford School of Medicine offers a Master of Science in PA Studies program that seeks to train highly qualified clinical PAs who can practice in any area of medicine and also be leaders in community health, research, and medical education.
-The program offers a novel approach to curriculum delivery and expanded clinical opportunities as well as interprofessional education, with PA students taking courses side by side with MD students.
-The program is 30 months in length, accepts 27 students each year, has an acceptance rate of less than 2%.
+Today, the Stanford School of Medicine offers a Master of Science in PA Studies program that trains clinical PAs to practice in any area of medicine and to be leaders in community health, research, and medical education.
+The program offers a novel approach to curriculum delivery, expanded clinical opportunities, and interprofessional education, with PA students taking courses alongside MD students.
+The 30-month program accepts 27 students each year and has an acceptance rate of less than 2%.

 Rankings and admissions

 In the 2021 U.S. News & World Report rankings, Stanford was ranked fourth in the nation among medical schools for research.
-Admission to the MD program at Stanford is highly competitive: in 2019, 6,894 people applied, 422 were interviewed, and 175 accepted for 90 spots.
+Admission to the MD program at Stanford is highly competitive: in 2019, 6,894 people applied, 422 were interviewed, and 175 were accepted for 90 spots.

 Stanford is one of several schools in the United States to use the multiple mini-interview system, developed at McMaster University Medical School in Canada, to evaluate candidates.

 Along with the School of Humanities and Science, the Stanford School of Medicine also runs the Biosciences PhD Program, which was ranked first in 2019 among graduate programs in the biological sciences by U.S. News & World Report.
-In its graduate school specialties, according to U.S. News for 2019, Stanford is #1 in genetics, genomics, and bioinformatics, #1 in neuroscience and neurobiology, #1 in cell biology, #3 in biochemistry, biophysics, and structural biology, and #4 in ecology and evolutionary biology.
+According to U.S. News for 2019, Stanford's graduate school specialties were ranked #1 in genetics, genomics, and bioinformatics, #1 in neuroscience and neurobiology, #1 in cell biology, #3 in biochemistry, biophysics, and structural biology, and #4 in ecology and evolutionary biology.

 Faculty

 The School of Medicine has 1,948 full-time faculty.
-There have been eight Nobel Prize winners over the past six decades, and among its 2019 faculty members are:
+Over the past six decades, eight faculty members have won Nobel Prizes, and among its 2019 faculty members are: